House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power Source

 An electric impact wrench, as the name suggests, is powered by electricity.
-Electric impact wrenches come in either corded or cordless varieties.
-Corded electric impact wrenches provide more power than their cordless counterparts, and they can usually remove larger sizes of bolts, nuts, and certain types of screws.
+Electric impact wrenches come in either corded or cordless models.
+Corded electric impact wrenches provide more power than their cordless counterparts, and they remove larger sizes of bolts, nuts, and screws.
 However, corded electric impact wrenches are a little more cumbersome.

 Portability & Power

-Cordless electric impact wrenches are incredibly portable and are usually smaller in size.
-Thus, they’re ideal for taking with you from worksite to worksite or for use in hard-to-reach places.
-However, cordless electric impact wrenches can run out of power quite quickly and are usually not as powerful as the other types.
+Cordless electric impact wrenches are portable and smaller.
+Thus, they’re ideal for carrying from worksite to worksite or using in hard-to-reach places.
+However, cordless electric impact wrenches can run out of power quickly and are usually not as powerful as the other types.

 Trigger Type

-Both types of electric impact wrenches may come with variable triggers, which offer you greater control over the turning speed of the tool.
-This can make electric impact wrenches better for precision wrench work, especially for beginners.
+Both types of electric impact wrenches can come with variable triggers, which offer you greater control over the turning speed of the tool.
+This makes electric impact wrenches better for precision work, especially for beginners.

 Pros